manuelpepe/PyAutoBlockchain/README.md

 With little configuration, you can connect to any Web3 compatible network using an RPC, load contracts from the network, and use any account you have the Private Key of to authenticate against the network (if you need to make transactions).

-PAB allows you to quickly implement Strategies without worring about some Web3 implementation details, like connecting to a blockchain, retrieving contracts and sending transactions.
-It also comes with a [pytest plugin](https://pyautoblockchain.readthedocs.io/en/latest/guide/testing.html) included, read the docs for more information on how to use it!
+PAB also comes with a [pytest plugin](https://pyautoblockchain.readthedocs.io/en/latest/guide/testing.html) to make strategy testing easier, read the docs for more information on how to use it!

 Check out our [documentation here!](https://pyautoblockchain.readthedocs.io/en/latest/index.html)